-- 8.1 In accordance with section 20 of the Building Act, the Authority determines that the cladding complies with clause E2.
+- 8.1 In accordance with section 20 of the Building Act, the Authority determines that the cladding complies with clauses B2 and E2.
 Accordingly, it reverses the territorial authority's decision to refuse to issue the code compliance certificate. - 8.2 While the Authority has found the cladding to be code compliant, it considers that the cladding will require on-going maintenance to ensure compliance continues, and that this maintenance programme should be undertaken after consultation with the territorial authority.

-Signed for and on behalf of the Building Industry Authority on this 11th day of May 2004
+Signed for and on behalf of the $\pmb{Building\ Industry\ Authority}$ on this $11^{th}$ day of May 2004